Wellness · Singtel & AIA · 2019

 Concept introduction.

-Users needed to learn new concepts — step tracking, data rewards, ticket redemption — without lengthy tutorials or text-heavy onboarding screens.
+Users needed to learn new concepts: step tracking, data rewards, ticket redemption.
+No lengthy tutorials or text-heavy onboarding screens.

 Impact comprehension